sedhha/traveler/README.md

 To run Tour Buddy locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/tour-buddy.git`
+1. Clone the repository: `git clone https://github.com/sedhha/traveler`
-2. Install dependencies: `cd tour-buddy` then `npm install`
+2. Install dependencies: `cd traveler` then `npm install`
 3. Set up environment variables by creating a `.env` file and configuring the required values.
 4. Start the development server: `npm run dev`
 5. Access the application locally at `http://localhost:3000`

-## Contributions

-We welcome contributions to Tour Buddy!
-If you would like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m "Add your commit message"`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Submit a pull request.

-Please ensure that your code follows the established coding standards and includes appropriate tests.

 ## License

-Tour Buddy is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Bagpacker is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## About

-Tour Buddy was developed as part of a hackathon project.
+Bagpacker was developed as part of a hackathon project.
 It aims to revolutionize the way solo travelers find travel companions and enhance their overall travel experience.
 This project was executed with product intuition and excellent technical execution, following industry-standard tech stacks.

-For any inquiries or feedback, please contact our team at [contact@tourbuddy.com](mailto:contact@tourbuddy.com).
+For any inquiries or feedback, please contact our team at [bagpacker](mailto:activity.schoolsh2@gmail.com).

-Happy traveling with Tour Buddy!
+Happy traveling with Bagpacker!